KateLub/Scheduler-Project/README.md

 - You can reload the state of my application by selecting "yes" when you first open the application and it asks if you want to load your events (this option will only appear if there are any events saved in myFile, otherwise, it will lead user straight to making a new list)

+## Phase 4: Task 2
+    Fri Dec 02 17:58:30 PST 2022
+        Event List name set to UBC Due-Dates
+    Fri Dec 02 17:58:55 PST 2022
+        Event Midterm2 was added to list
+    Fri Dec 02 17:59:15 PST 2022
+        Event Co-op application was added to list
+    Fri Dec 02 17:59:35 PST 2022
+        Event Final Exam was added to list
+    Fri Dec 02 17:59:47 PST 2022
+        Event Final Exam was added to list
+    Fri Dec 02 18:00:13 PST 2022
+        Event Final Project was added to list
+    Fri Dec 02 18:00:18 PST 2022
+        Event Co-op application is completed
+    Fri Dec 02 18:00:22 PST 2022
+        Event Midterm2 is completed
+    Fri Dec 02 18:00:34 PST 2022
+        Event Final Exam description changed to English 110 Fri Dec 02 18:00:54 PST 2022
+        Event name changed to Physics Final
+    Fri Dec 02 18:01:05 PST 2022
+        Event Physics Final date changed to 2022-12-17 Fri Dec 02 18:01:14 PST 2022
+        Attempt to remove Event Co-op application was successfull

+## Phase 4: Task 2
+* I'd say my project has very little coupling apart from the fact that both the Event and the EventList class implement the Writable interface.
+I would thus consider removing the interface as part of refactoring this project, considering that it only contains the toJson() method, which is overriden either way in the classes currently implementing it.
+However, I feel that this decision would also heavily depend on how the application is changed in the future, as it may prove a better design choice to maintain the distinction between the responsibility of the classes working with Events, and classes responsible for persistance.
+* On the other hand, I feel like there is low cohesion, particularly since the MnemosyneApp class is responsible for absolutely everything to do with operating the application.
+When refactoring, I would want to separate the class according to methods that are responsible for setting up the framework of the GUI (such as instantiating and establishing the work of the frame, panels, buttons, the JTable and other such things).
+Another class could be delegated to handle the operation of the Events List in the scope of the GUI, and so would contain all the methods for adding, removing, changing, and influencing the state of the Events table as presented to the user.
+* I believe that in terms of design patterns, the Composite Pattern would likely be least helpful, since this application has a very simple hierarchy with one node (the Event list) containing an undetermined number of children (the events).
+However, it could be useful if the application was adapted to allow for different lists to be saved as part of a bigger list (aka a main list of "Things to complete today" containing a grocery list, a to-do list that another family member is responsible for, and several reminders).
+That way, there would be a Component class, an Event class which would be the leaf, and an EventList class which would be the composite.
+* The Observer Pattern also doesn't make much sense in the context of the application, as it neither requires to update something when an Event or EventList changes state, nor does it really need to be notified of changing states of something else.
+* I think that the Singleton Pattern would be most useful for this application, since there is only one Event List at any given point in time, which could be refactored into a Singleton class.
+As it stands currently, if the Mnemosyne class is separated into several classes (to increase cohesion), it could become necessary to pass the Event List instance between the classes, which would increase the risk for errors.
+However, if Event List is a Singleton, the Event List would always only have one instance, and have a global point of access.